Need help framing what to build? Optional planning helper

 AI-powered adaptive tutor that classifies your errors using difficulty-adjusted response time analysis, and uses spaced review to accelerate mastery.

-Patent Pending — CALE Adaptive Learning System (Patent #3)
+Research-grounded — CALE Adaptive Learning System

 Difficulty-Adjusted Error Classification Asymmetric Scoring Spaced Review Learning Velocity 15 Adaptive Lessons 3 Domains